 Notar / Notary

 In opposition to some countries, notaries in Germany don’t have a advisory role during the transaction.
 They stay neutral and are purely there to execute and make the transaction visible & official to the eye of the German state.
 They also make sure that all documents are valid and make sure the owners names are entered correctly in the land registry.
 Their fee depend on the value of the property.
 Don’t expect to understand any of their administrative German while making their deed, it’s purely formal that they enunciate orally all elements of the transaction and the contract.

 Hausverwaltung / Property Management

 While not directly involved in the process of buying a property the Hausverwaltung are the people who manage the building.
 In the US we would normally refer to them as the Condominium Management company.
 They are a valuable contact to have as they often provide all the documents (annual meeting minutes, previous years invoices etc) to prospective buyers.
 Those documents give away important information about the property as we have seen.
 Most of the time however, the agency representing the seller has gathered those documents for the buyer already.

-Below are 6 ways to save on the Makler commission.
+Here are 6 ways to save on the Makler commissions.